mienaikoe/ziyu/Chapters/1-3-Chapter3.md

   "I already am."

-  He released his grip, and I stood in the doorway, still vying with my own thoughts.
+  He released his grip, and I stood just outside the door, still vying with my own thoughts.

   *I could run now.
 I wanted to run.
 I had this all planned out.
 I would deliver the message, then survive Ulukoma and come back redeemed.
 Kip and Mel would understand.
 In the worst case, I would get a little cold in the dark.
 But Kip?
 I would have to fend for him too.
 He doesn't know how to survive on the land*